Egon370/kep-hack/README.md

 - Razor Wind is now effectively a clone of what Sky Attack was.
 - Vicegrip is Bug type, giving its learners an early-game power boost.
 - Pokemon are now sober when using Rock Throw.
+- Constrict has its previously pathetic base power improved.

 Learnset, Typing, and Stat Changes
 ====